 “Death of General Wolfe” by Benjamin West

 “Death of General Wolfe” by Benjamin West depicts the death of British General James Wolfe at the 1759 Battle of Quebec during the French and Indian War.
 This painting captures a pivotal event in the Seven Years’ War that decided the fate of France’s colonies in North America.
-The British Army was commanded by General Wolfe and successfully held the British line against the French and won the battle.
+General Wolfe commanded the British Army and successfully held the British line against the French and won the battle.
 Unfortunately, General Wolfe was killed by musket wounds.

 In death, General Wolfe gained fame as a national hero and became an icon of the Seven Years’ War and British dominance in North America.
 This image was so popular that West made an identical painting of the same scene for George III of the United Kingdom, one year after this painting.
 In total, four other additional versions of the Death of General Wolfe were also produced by West.

-West is quoted as saying that “Art is the representation of human beauty, ideally perfect in design, graceful and noble in attitude”.
-This painting is an idealised representation of what would have been a very chaotic battle scene.
+West is quoted as saying that “Art is the representation of human beauty, ideally perfect in design, graceful and noble in attitude.”
+This painting is an idealized representation of what would have been a very chaotic battle scene.
 General Wolfe is portrayed as a Christ-like figure, and the composition resembles Christian “Lamentation” scenes, where Christ is held in the embrace of his followers.
-Despite the dramatised interpretation of Wolfe’s death and its lack of reality, this painting was groundbreaking for its time.
+Despite the dramatized interpretation of Wolfe’s death and its lack of reality, this painting was groundbreaking for its time.

 Battle of Quebec

-The Battle of Quebec was a pivotal battle in the Seven Years’ War which started as a European War but was also fought between France and England as colonial powers in their remote colonies such as the Americas.
+The Battle of Quebec was a pivotal battle in the Seven Years’ War which started as a European War.
+It was also fought in their remote colonies such as the Americas between France and England as colonial powers.
 In North America, it is referred to as the French and Indian War to distinguish it from the many European conflicts during the war.
 The Battle of Quebec, which began in 1759, was fought by the British Army and Navy against the French Army, just outside the walls of Quebec City.